nostrism/ui-material-in-symbols/README.md

-# Material design: UI components library in sketch-symbols for CRAFT
+# Material design: UI components library in Sketch-symbols for CRAFT

 Symbols of buttons and text fields in material design for CRAFT.

-A set of buttons and text fields in the form of a sketch-symbols which are loaded in CRAFT library.
-Designed for fast work in the sketch.
+A set of buttons and text fields in the form of a Sketch-symbols which are loaded in CRAFT library.
+Designed for fast work in the Sketch.

 # Installation